MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 Only the main operations happening in 'train.py' are shown above.
 Other operations e.g. adding argument parsers to the program, logging the run values, etc. are not shown.

-The screenshot below shows the Git Bash Terminal Execution of train.py.
-This is an important necessary step to avoid expensive & time consuming Hyperdrive run errors.
+The screenshot below shows the Git Bash Terminal Execution of train.py which as mentioned earlier is an important necessary step to avoid expensive & time consuming Hyperdrive run errors.

 ![Figure  - Terminal Execution Of Hyperdrive program train.py ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Train_Dot_Py_Terminal_Execution.png)

 Terminal Execution of train.py – Figure

 Please find below an overview diagram of the Hyperdrive run operations with all it's different activities as can be seen from the notebook hyperparameter_tuning.ipynb.
+For each step, the data is shown in blue rectangles, program operations are shown in green ellipses and the arrows denote the sequence of operations.

 ![Figure  - Overview of Hyperdrive Operations ](http://www.kaytek.co.in/images/msudp3/1B09_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Hyperdrive.png)